Spring Canyon Park 5k

 Two days before the race, a light snow fell here in Fort Collins, but it didn’t stick thanks to warm temperatures.
 By race day, the weather was mild enough that I was able to run in a T-shirt, shorts, and fingerless gloves.

 The early kilometer splits looked promising, and I held my pace pretty well.
 However, with around 2 kilometers to go, I started to falter slightly—just enough to feel it.
-A sharp right turn onto some rocky gravel didn’t help either, but I pushed through, managing to keep a steady rhythm.
+A sharp right turn onto a rocky, but thankfully short, gravel section didn’t help either, but I pushed through, managing to keep a steady rhythm.

-As I neared the end, the course’s excellent markings made it easy to see the 3-mile marker, leaving just a tenth of a mile to go.
+As I neared the end, the course’s excellent markings made it easy to know when there was only a tenth of a mile to go.
 I kicked into my finishing sprint, hitting a peak pace of 5:04/mile.

 Too bad my average pace wasn’t anywhere near that.
 When I crossed the finish line, my time was 21:44, exactly a 7-minute-per-mile pace.
 I was pleased to come within 4 seconds of my goal but a bit bummed not to see my average pace below 7 minutes.